-The Weather Workbook is a standard Excel Workbook with defined URL queries to call out to the Visual Crossing Weather Data Service to get weather data and bring it into your workbook.
+The Weather Workbook is a standard Excel Workbook with defined URL dataset links to call out to the Visual Crossing Weather Data Service to get weather datasets and bring it into your workbook.
 It uses the built-in Excel Power Query feature to execute all data fetches.
 If you are not familiar with this feature, simply open any workbook, click on the ‘Data’ menu and click on the button titled “From Web” as seen below:

 If you click on this button, Excel will ask you for a URL from where it can retrieve data.
 As described in our technote: How to Load Weather Data into Microsoft Excel using a Web Query Data Connection a complete URL will fetch the data immediately for you.
 It is not required that you try this functionality at this time, the workbook does it for you.

 Here’s how: This Power Query (“From Web”) functionality automatically builds a connection and defines the query for you based on the URL you enter.
-The data that comes back is automatically detected and put into columns with data types.
+The data that comes back is automatically detected and put into columns with it best guess at the column data types.
 It is a simple-to-use but powerful data query mechanism that any user can take advantage of.

 How do I get the Weather Workbook?

-Just download the Weather Workbook from the following link on the Visual Crossing Github:
+Just download the Weather Workbook from the following link on the Visual Crossing Github site:

 Once you save this workbook to your desktop, simply run the Excel Workbook just as you would any other workbook you use.

-You will also need to have an API Key to send with the query so the server can authenticate your request as being from a registered user.
+You will also need to create a dataset which requires that you have an API Key to send with the query so the server can authenticate your request as being from a registered user.
 Trial accounts and some paid accounts will provide you with API Key access.
 To sign up for an account, please follow the steps in this technote: How to Sign up for an API Account

 One simple solution is to check the ‘Ignore’ option and continue on.
 If you are concerned about Privacy or have Corporate policies to adhere to, then please visit the following page on the Microsoft support site to properly set up your Privacy options for Power Query.
 Power Query Privacy Page Also, if you want to know the exact string that is being sent as a query URL, click on the ‘AdminSettings’ sheet of the Weather Workbook and you can verify all data sent.